60 daysMax B2B termsArt. 3(5) — unenforceable if exceeded

 How much does European debt collection cost for US creditors?

-Contingency rates run 10-22 percent for B2B commercial claims across EU member states.
-Rates scale with claim size, age, and debtor country.
-Legal escalation adds court filing fees (typically €35-several hundred euros depending on claim value and country) and local-counsel fees.
-Fee-shifting in most EU member states allows recovery of reasonable costs from the judgment debtor.
+Contingency rates run 10–22 percent for B2B commercial claims across EU member states.
+Legal escalation adds court filing fees (typically €35–several hundred euros depending on claim value and country) and local-counsel fees.

 The consolidated EU single-point-of-contact model typically outperforms multi-agency arrangements above 10 active files.
 Place a case for a portfolio-level recommendation within one business day.